MOohTus/ODAMNet/docs/source/pages/approaches/methods_RWR.rst

 This kind of network can be build using the ``networkCreation`` method.

-By default, the network is build using Rare Diseases pathways extracted automatically from WP.
+By default, the network is build using rare disease pathways extracted automatically from WikiPathways (WP).

 --networksPath PATH
     Output repository name where the pathways network will be saved.